 - 1. Biennial reviews are conducted of the Program's implementation in a timely manner and fully documented. - 2.
 The Mount Angel Drug and Alcohol Abuse Prevention Policy will be reviewed annually for new students during Orientation. - 3.
 Materials are distributed and notifications sent in accordance with the Drug Free Schools and Communities Act (DFSCA) with which this document complies and fulfills.

-A Biennial Review will be undertaken in spring 2019.
+A Biennial Review took place in spring 2023.
 Information will be assembled by the Vice President of Administration for review by the President-Rector's Council. during orientation for students and through communication from Human Resources.